sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 {{< image src="google.png" width="600px" class="center" >}}

-There's always a lingering question about Google's long-term commitment to gRPC and Protobuf.
+There's always a lingering question about Google's long-term commitment to gRPC and protobuf.
 Will they continue to invest in these open-source projects, or could they pull the plug if priorities shift?
 Remember that Google has [recently layed off much of the Flutter, Dart and Python teams](https://techcrunch.com/2024/05/01/google-lays-off-staff-from-flutter-dart-python-weeks-before-its-developer-conference/).
-The Protobuf community is growing, but would it be self-sustaining enough to survive such a scenario?
+The protobuf community is growing, but would it be self-sustaining enough to survive such a scenario?

 ## It's Not Finished
 Others have said that gRPC is immature, not because of its age but by how developed the ecosystem is.
 I tend to agree, because it's missing features and tools that I would have expected from a mature ecosystem.